uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

 See the complete doe of the layout engine at [here]().

-## 2. Connect Render with engine
+## 2. Connect Graph Render with Layout Engine

-Once the engine has been lauched, we can start to get the node/edge positions from the engine instead of reading the position from the internal graph (`this._graph`).
+Once the engine has been launched, we can start to get the node/edge positions from the engine instead of reading the position from the internal graph (`this._graph`).

 ```js
 export default class App extends Component {